• Skip to primary navigation

 Privacy Hero Private Internet Access enter login

-6. Click Save if you want to connect to the ideal server location as recommended by Private Internet Access.
-To connect to a specific server location click Advanced Options and then type in the Private Internet Access server you would like to use.
-All servers are noted below.
-You can copy from there.
-Then click Save.
+Or, connect to a specific server location click Advanced Options and then type in the PIA server name you would like to use.
+(All server names are noted below).

 Privacy Hero Private Internet Access enter VPN location